Can We Think Without Language?

 Okay.
 I’m talking too much about communication and not thinking.

 Non-verbal reasoning is thinking without using sentences.

 I gave this a lot of thought.
-Being that the concept was very involved, I was putting my thoughts into sentences to try to communicate with myself.
+Since the concept was very involved, I was putting my thoughts into sentences to try to communicate with myself.

-Maybe one part of my brain was communicating with some other part by offering structured sentences to be diagnosed and interpreted.
+Maybe one part of my brain was communicating with another part by offering structured sentences to be diagnosed and interpreted.

 More importantly, I suddenly realized that I was allowing my brain to reflect on my thoughts.
 I tried to catch myself reflecting on notions, without actually using words.

 We do think in many alternate non-linguistic ways.
 How often have you just considered a thought visually?
 Images can replace language for communication and thinking.
 It's not uncommon to think with image representations.
 That can even help with interpretation.

 Conscious Thoughts and Feelings Don't Require Words

 Awareness or consciousness does not require words.
 There is still some form of thinking going on.